wkgcass/vproxy/doc/architecture.md

 #### EventLoopGroup

 `EventLoopGroup` contains multiple `EventLoopWrapper`.
 Also it can bind resources, just like `EventLoopWrapper`.
-It provides a `next()` method to retrive the next running event loop.
+It provides a `next()` method to retrieve the next running event loop.
 The method of selecting event loop is always RR.

 #### ConnectClient